ypark9/yopa.page/content/blog/2026-07-02-where-to-run-agent-generated-code.en.md

 If you build agents, you eventually hit the question nobody wants: the model just wrote some code, and now something has to run it.
 Not your code.
 Code the LLM generated a second ago, possibly wrong, possibly hostile if a prompt injection got through.
 Where does that run?

-In June 2026 AWS shipped [Lambda MicroVMs](https://aws-news.com/article/2026-06-22-aws-introduces-lambda-microvms-for-isolated-execution-of-user-and-ai-generated-code), a compute primitive built for exactly this.
-It is worth understanding not because it is new and shiny, but because it forces you to be honest about a tradeoff you were probably ignoring.
+In June 2026 AWS introduced [Lambda MicroVMs](https://aws.amazon.com/about-aws/whats-new/2026/06/aws-lambda-microvms/), a compute primitive built for exactly this.
+The [Lambda MicroVM documentation](https://docs.aws.amazon.com/lambda/latest/dg/microvms-how-it-works.html) is the source of truth for limits and regional availability; those details are moving quickly.

 ## The three things you want and can't all have